reChords25/independent-mc/README.md

 If you encounter any issues, try to fix them on their own first.
 Then open an issue here and if you have, describe the solution.

+## Contributing
+Contributing is not wanted.
+This script is meant to work as-is.
+I only published it to not gatekeep the idea and structure of the code.
+If you want alpha and beta versions to be included, missing dependency versions to be handled in a better way etc. you can of course style the script to your needs.